gvwilson/thirdbit/fiction/madica/index.md

 Which hadn't been true until Madica said it, but now that she had, she realized she wasn't going to leave the little dinosaur behind.

-"Braaaains... fresh braaaains..." the heads around them moaned.
+"Braaaains… fresh braaaains…" the heads around them moaned.

 "Looks like *you* need rescue more than *me*," the dinosaur head said.
 It sighed theatrically.
 "Fine.
 Let me look it up."
 It closed its eyes.
-"Searching... searching...
-Would you like some music while I'm looking for it?
+"Searching… searching… Would you like some music while I'm looking for it?
 We have a wide variety of classical and popular tunes in our database."

 "No!"
 Madica and the cat said simultaneously.

 "Fine," the dinosaur sighed again.
-"The primary command code is... um... sixteen orange kneecap and then touch your nose with your finger."
+"The primary command code is… um… sixteen orange kneecap and then touch your nose with your finger."

 "It's *what?*" Madica spluttered.